 Ceramic Tile Countertop

-If you are artistic, it’s a boon to express yourself in your countertop.
-It is not a difficult project to select the tiles, make sure they fit and cut them to size.
-There are many sources of inspiration, especially with Spanish and Moroccan tiles where there are several examples on Pinterest.
+There are many sources of inspiration, especially with Spanish and Moroccan tiles, with several examples on Pinterest.
 There are several videos and sites explaining how to grout ceramic tile, so there is no shortage of internet help.

-However, with ceramic vanity countertops, it is important to be meticulous.
-Imprecise measurements that start small can magnify later; yet, that can be fixed by cutting the tile.
-Uneven grouting can be very evident in tile countertops.
-If heavy impact happens on one of the ceramic tiles, it is typically not easy to replace that one section.
+If a heavy impact occurs on one of the ceramic tiles, replacing that one section is typically not easy.
 It is not recommended to stand on a ceramic tile countertop surface; it’s not the same as ceramic floor tile.

 Plus-side: Inexpensive and can be a DIY project

-Minus-side: Need to clean grout, cannot bear weight and could break
+Minus-side: Need to clean grout, cannot bear weight, and could break

 Quartz Vanity Countertop

 Quartz is also known as “Engineered Stone,” and it is actually quartz stone reinforced with polymer resins to increase toughness.
 More toughness means that it is scratch-resistant and stain-proof, a huge plus for your bathroom vanity.
-It is not porous like marble, so it is low maintenance and soap, and water is sufficient to clean the surface.

 Because quartz or engineered stone withstands splatters and smudges, this is an excellent choice for households with children.
-The occasional kid’s drawing phase where they happen to use markers on everything is not a concern with this countertop.
-If you are always on the go and can’t dedicate much time to cleaning, quartz is also a choice.
-Products like shampoo, bleach or anything with chemicals will not be a significant concern if spilled on quartz.
+The occasional kid’s drawing phase, where they happen to use markers on everything, is not a concern with this countertop.

 Minus-side: The benefits of the material drive up the cost